Help » Default Entityclass Attributes

 • Document URL - You can enter a link to a document here.
 You can use this link to generate clickable links to documents in visualizations.

 • Owner - You can provide an owner for this entity here.
-This is a free format attribute.
-But you can use IDs or unique names and match them on visualizations and in a report with, for instance, stakeholders or persons.
+This is a free-format attribute.
+However, you can use IDs or unique names and match them in visualizations and reports with stakeholders or individuals.

 • Primary User - You can provide the primary user for this entity here.
-This is a free format attribute.
-You can use IDs or unique names and match them on visualizations and in a report with, for instance, stakeholders or persons.
+This is a free-format attribute.
+You can use IDs or unique names and match them in visualizations and reports with stakeholders or individuals.

 Section: Information